bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

 Scope
 ~~~~~~~~~
-If you just need to call some java-code within your workflow,
+If you just need to call some Java code within your workflow,
-it's normally preferrable to do this simpliy via the :ref:`process-element-script-activity`.
+it's normally preferrable to do this via the :ref:`process-element-script-activity`.

-If not only java-code must be called, but process logic too,
+If not only Java code must be called, but process logic, too,
-you are better of with calling a re-usable :ref:`Callable SubProcesses <process-kind-callable>`
+you are better off with calling a re-usable :ref:`Callable SubProcesses <process-kind-callable>`
 that wraps your complex logic.

 Furthermore, :ref:`Callable SubProcess Start <process-element-tab-start>` elements
 contain an expressive input/output parameter descriptor.
-This infrastructure,
+This infrastructure
 often makes the need for a hand-crafted configuration Editor obsolete.
 In addition, these starts can be enriched with an illustrative logo and
-will appear prominently as connector in the palette if tagged as such.
+will appear prominently as connectors in the palette if tagged as such.

-Still, there might be corner cases where you prefer the programmable element infrastructure.
+Still, there might be edge cases where you prefer the programmable element infrastructure.
 For instance as you like the style, and already built up knowledge on it while
 implementing a :ref:`process-element-program-start` or a :ref:`process-element-wait-program-intermediate-event` bean.